How to Raft the Grand Canyon

 Put-in: Lees Ferry

-Full canyon trips put in at Lees Ferry and travel 187 river miles (Whitmore Wash take-out) to 280 miles (Lake Mead take-out) of the Colorado River through the heart of Grand Canyon National Park.
+Full canyon trips put in at Lees Ferry and travel 187 river miles (Whitmore Wash take-out) to 280 miles (Pearce Ferry take-out) of the Colorado River through the heart of Grand Canyon National Park.
 As you travel downstream, you’ll see it all on this trip.
 It’s a chance to explore places like Redwall Cavern, Elves Chasm and Deer Creek Falls and take on all of the canyon’s most notorious rapids, including Crystal, Granite and Lava Falls.
 More time in the canyon also allows for more exploration and you’ll likely have the chance to hike to iconic sights like Nankoweep, Matkatamiba and Havasu Canyon.
 A full canyon rafting adventure is the ultimate bucket list trip and you may have to book up to a year in advance or more to secure a spot, especially for oar raft and dory trips.

 Length: 4 to 8 days